 What conditions can gum surgery treat?

-- regrowing damaged tissues and bones
+- regrowing damaged bone and tissue

 - destroying bacteria to inhibit infections